 Kyle Lobisser | Founder

 Kyle began prototyping foil masts in his kitchen in 2016, shortly after leaving his role as a lead product design engineer for Apple.
 As an avid kitesurfer in the SF/Bay Area, foils opened up lightwind sessions when the surf was small or the northwest flow along the coast wasn’t blowing.
 Kyle graduated with a degree in mechanical engineering and has a Masters in Engineering Management.
 He started his career at Boeing as a structural analysis engineer on the 787 dreamliner, the world's first primarily carbon-fiber based commercial aircraft.
 He then worked briefly on flying cars in Silicon Valley before transitioning to consumer products with Apple.
 Another startup brought him back to the Seattle area in 2017, where Cedrus remained a side project until 2021 when global supply chains broke down and the locally-made masts found their calling in newer forms of foiling like prone and wing-based.
 Kyle is kiting less with the arrival of his daughter in 2019, and transitioned to big boat sailing which can accommodate the whole family.
 He carries his wingfoil gear on summer cruises, and tries for an annual winter Baja trip to continue his foiling progression.
 Kyle has 12+ patents, many related to design and manufacturing with carbon fiber.
-He is passionate about the role of manufacturing in solving some of our biggest environmental challenges, so that his daughter can share the stock of the oceans and mountains too.
+He is passionate about the role of manufacturing in solving some of our biggest environmental challenges, so that his daughter can share the stoke of the oceans and mountains too.
 He is also an avid skier, mountain/gravel rider, and loves bringing lessons learned from other sporting goods to the foil world.

-Scott Norrie | Director of Finishing
+Scott Norrie | Head of Finishing

 Stasi Burzycki | Lead Composite Technician